DoDAO-io/dodao-aave-guides/generated/markdown/lending-and-borrowing-basics.md

 * **Open** - No lengthy processes, assessments, and paperwork go into applying for a loan.
 All you need is a crypto wallet.

-* **Immutability** - Blockchain's decentralized architecture ensures that the data it contains cannot be tampered with.
+* **Immutability** - Blockchain's decentralized architecture ensures that the data it contains cannot be tampered with making it far more trustable.

 ### Disadvantages